wp-plugins/optimizely-project-snippet-embedder/readme.txt

 Yes it is - absolutely free!
 (But unfortunately Optimizely itself might cost you a few bucks).

+= Who did that spledid looking icon? =

+The plugin icon is from the [Kameleon Free Pack](http://www.kameleon.pics/free-icons-pack.html) by [Webalys](http://www.webalys.com/).

 == Screenshots ==

 1. Input screen with an example of an Optimizely Project Snippet ID inserted.
 Yup, that's just about it.
 2. Don't have an account yet?
 Click the "Create a free account" link and sign up.

 == Changelog ==

+= 1.1.6 =
+* Client-side input validation on settings page.
+* Minor bug fixes.

+= 1.1.5 =
+* The update that never was...

 = 1.1.4 =
 * Removed unnescessary files.